Seeeveeen/RA-MoE-4E/README.md

 For the **Residual MLP**, the original analysis attenuates the learned residual correction rather than fully removing the expert.

 This analysis is therefore interpreted as a **sensitivity diagnostic for expert contribution and specialization**, rather than as a retrained architectural ablation study.

 ---

+## Financial Consistency Diagnostics

+The original SPX analysis includes post-hoc diagnostics designed to examine whether model predictions exhibit economically meaningful option-pricing behaviour.

+The analysis is performed on a filtered subset of call options, restricting observations to approximately at-the-money contracts (`0.95 < moneyness < 1.05`), maturities longer than seven days, positive trading volume where available, and non-negligible market prices.

+The diagnostics include:

+- **Strike monotonicity:** measuring the frequency with which predicted call prices increase as strike increases within matched date and maturity groups.

+- **Discrete strike convexity:** measuring violations of non-negative second price differences across neighboring strikes.

+- **Calendar-spread consistency:** measuring cases where a longer-maturity call is predicted to be cheaper than a shorter-maturity call at the same date and strike.

+- **Delta-hedging residuals:** comparing hedging-error RMSE and PnL variance using the supplied option delta as a common hedge ratio.

+These are empirical post-hoc diagnostics rather than theoretical guarantees that the model satisfies no-arbitrage conditions.

+---